Darko Churlinov: Loan to Schalke 04

 On 18 August 2021, Churlinov joined Schalke 04 on a loan deal until the end of the season.
 He made his debut with Schalke 04 on 21 August 2021 against SSV Jahn Regensburg, being subbed on for Reinhold Ranftl in the 62nd minute, providing an assist to Simon Terodde's goal in the 81st minute.

 Burnley

 On 19 August 2022, Churlinov joined Burnley on a four-year deal for an undisclosed fee.
 He made his debut with Burnley the next day against Blackpool F.C., where he was subbed on for Vitinho in the 71st minute.
 On June 1, 2023, he was hospitalized with suspected blood poisoning in Serbia, causing him to miss play for a month in domestic and international play.

 Loan to Schalke 04

 On 23 January 2024, Churlinov returned to Schalke 04 again on loan until the end of the season, with the club having an option to make the move permanent.

 On 21 May 2024, Burnley said the player would return after the loan ended.

 Loan to Jagiellonia

 On 7 August 2024, Churlinov joined Polish Ekstraklasa champions Jagiellonia Białystok on a season-long loan.

 Kocaelispor

 On 1 September 2025, Churlinov moved to Süper Lig club Kocaelispor.

+Pogoń Szczecin

+In July 2026, Churlinov was expected to return to Poland and sign with Widzew Łódź.
+After agreeing terms and passing a medical, he changed his mind and left Łódź on 26 July.
+The following day, he signed a two-year contract with another Ekstraklasa club Pogoń Szczecin.